mpondev/mpondev/README.md

-### Hi there 👋, I'm Mario Ponce, from Spain
+### Hi there 👋, I'm Mario Ponce

-I'm a passionate self-taught fullstack web developer.
+I'm a passionate self-taught fullstack web developer from Spain.

+For more than 20 years I have been the manager of my own import company, but in 2015 I discovered HTML and I couldn't stop: behind it came CSS and JavaScript, Node, MongoDB...
+While I may lack professional experience, my passion for technology along with my thirst for knowledge, has equipped me with a solid foundation in web development principles and practices.

 <!--
 **mpondev/mpondev** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.